-For FY 2018 the quarterly reports and invoices are due:
+For FY 2019 the quarterly reports and invoices are due:

-1 st quarter (ending September 30 th ) October 16, 2017 2 nd quarter (ending December 31 st ) January 16, 2018 3 rd quarter (ending March 31 st ) April 13, 2018 4 th quarter and Final (ending June 30 th ) July 23, 2018
+1 st quarter (ending September 30 th ) October 15, 2018 2 nd quarter (ending December 31 st ) January 14, 2019 3 rd quarter (ending March 31 st ) April 12, 2019 4 th quarter and Final (ending June 30 th ) July 22, 2019

 At its option, the TMA may submit monthly invoices for reimbursement of labor expenses only.
-Monthly invoices must be submitted to the NJTPA within ten (10) days of the end of each month for actual costs incurred for TMA staff salaries, fringe benefits and associated indirect/overhead costs calculated at the approved overhead rate applicable to the same for such period.
+Monthly invoices shall be submitted to the NJTPA within ten (10) days of the end of each month for actual costs incurred for TMA staff salaries, fringe benefits and associated indirect/overhead costs calculated at the approved overhead rate applicable to the same for such period.
 Any such amounts paid by the NJIT on behalf of the NJTPA shall be reconciled to the next quarterly invoice submission.
 Each monthly invoice submitted for reimbursement of TMA staff labor expenses shall have attached to it a corresponding monthly Employee Time Summary Report and Summary by Task Report (see link and sample Cost Tracking System Reports provided in Appendix C).